A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Bill-Level Influence as an Indicator of Success in Bill Passage

 \subsection{Effect of Influence Time Scale}

-Our results in Section \ref{sec5} suggest that using cosponsorship information to construct an influence measure of bills is informative for studying whether or not a given bill is likely to pass.
-In this subsection, we examine the effect of the influence decay half-life on how indicative our bill-level influence score (with maximum cosponsorship influence) is on bill passage.
+Our results in Section \ref{subsec5.1} suggest that using cosponsorship information to construct an influence measure of bills is informative for studying whether or not a given bill is likely to pass.
+In this subsection, we examine the effect of the half-life of the influence decay on how indicative our bill-level influence score (with maximum cosponsorship influence) is on bill passage.

 With this exploration, we expect to obtain insight into the time scales of legislator influence.
 For example, if a House member was very influential two years ago, how much does their cosponsorship of a bill now increase the likelihood that it passes?
 We consider half-lives of 6, 12, and 24 months.
 These half-lives correspond to natural time scales in Congress.
 Six months is half of a year, twelve months is half of a Congress, and twenty-four months is one Congress.